VoltCruelerz/OwlMarble-Magic/classes/warlord/Warlord.md

 ### Tactician's Leadership - 1 [New]

-> **Note**: While Rallying Mark is far and away the best use of LD, as shown in V1 (below), even if I doubled it, it only becomes very strong, not gamebreaking.
-That introduces issues with devaluing all other uses for LD though.
-This change doubles the number of dice but devalues each individual die, making them more granular.
+> **Note**: While Rallying Mark is far and away the best use of stock LD even if I doubled the dice, Rallying Mark only becomes very strong, not gamebreaking.
+That said, if I were to do so, it introduces issues with devaluing all other uses for LD by comparison.
+The below change change increases pool size by 50% and per-turn limit by 100% but devalues each individual die, making them more granular.

 When you take this Presence at 1st level, your _Leadership Dice_ progression changes, as shown in the table below.